-* CoveredUp: Mad World was originally performed by them, but most (read: underage) people only know Gary Jules' version from Film/DonnieDarko.
+* CoveredUp: "Mad World" was originally performed by them, but many (read: underage) people only know Gary Jules' version from Film/DonnieDarko.

-** However, both band members have said that they love this version of Mad World.
+** However, both band members have said that they love this version of "Mad World".
 They originally tried to write the song as a ballad on acoustic guitar, but it didn't work, so wrote it to a drum beat and did a synth pop version instead.
 They have even covered Gary Jules' version live.

 * MemeticMutation: ''Shout, shout, let it all out!
 These are the things I can do without, come on!''
 It's also not uncommon for other people to insert a different word where "things" is.
 Just take a look at the band's main trope page.
 Somebody used it as a heading to describe all of the following tropes by replacing that word with "tropes".

-* SuspiciouslySimilarSong: "Sowing the Seeds of Love" was a very obvious musical homage to "I Am the Walrus", and it also had various other [[TheBeatles Beatle-esque]] touches.
+* SuspiciouslySimilarSong: "Sowing the Seeds of Love" was a very obvious musical homage to "I Am the Walrus", and it also had various other [[Music/TheBeatles Beatle-esque]] touches.
 "Schrödinger's Cat" is, by Orzabal's own admission, another example of this for the same song.